Battle of Gratangen: The battle

 On 24 April, the II/IR15 started its attack on Lapphaugen but due to extreme weather conditions and German resistance the attack was repulsed.

 The Germans, however, decided to abandon their positions on Lapphaugen and Gratangsbotn.
 In the foul weather, this went unnoticed by the II/IR15.
 Consequently, this battalion did not push on with the advance.

 In wind and heavy snowfall, the I/IR12 crossed the Fjordbotneidet and arrived at Gratangsbotn to find the area cleared of Germans.
 The soldiers were exhausted after the forced march and went to rest in the farmhouses and barns in Gratangsbotn.
 For reasons not fully explained, probably a misunderstanding by the battalion's commanding officer, the battalion failed to post a sufficient perimeter security; this was indeed critical as Gratangsbotn geographically is located at the bottom of a kettle with dominating high ground all around.

 The Germans did not miss this opportunity and immediately counterattacked with a 165-strong force, using Norwegian civilians as a human shields.
 Though inferior in numbers, the German attack suppressed the surprised Norwegians with superior firepower from mortars and heavy machine guns.
 Thirty-four Norwegian soldiers were killed, 64 wounded and 130 taken prisoners.
 Officer losses were heavy: three out of five company commanders were killed in action, one wounded, the fifth was ill with snow-blindness and did not take active part in the battle.
 The Germans suffered only six soldiers killed, 16 wounded and three missing.

 The surviving Norwegians retreated from Gratangsbotn.
 The depleted battalion was later reorganised as a reduced battalion with two rifle companies and one support company and participated actively in the rest of the campaign.

 Aftermath

 Despite soundly defeating I/IR12, the Germans understood that their position in Gratangsbotn was untenable.
 The fresh Alta Battalion under Arne Dagfin Dahl pressed on from the north and II/IR15 resumed its advance over Lapphaugen.

 The Germans therefore abandoned Gratangen soon after the battle.

-For the Norwegians on the Narvik front, the battle of Gratangen proved their first serious lesson in the art of war.
-Before the battle, the inexperienced Norwegian soldiers often had hesitated to fire on the enemy.
-After Gratangen, the bitterness caused by the German ruthlessness—particularly the use of civilians as human shields—ensured that any such reservations were gone.
+For the Norwegian forces on the Narvik front, the battle of Gratangen was an early experience of sustained combat.
+Some Norwegian soldiers had reportedly been reluctant to fire on German troops before the battle.
+Account of German actions during the fighting, including the alleged use of civilians as human shields, contributed to a hardening of Norwegian attitudes toward the enemy.